Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 While nations throughout the globe search to strengthen their science and technology functionality in response to a altering world, Australia has not.

-These are the explanations the Academy fought so lengthy and laborious for a complete root-and-branch evaluation of the R&D system.
+These are the explanations the Academy fought so lengthy and onerous for a complete root-and-branch evaluation of the R&D system.

-To make the science and technology sector match for function in our quickly altering world.
+To make the science and technology sector match for goal in our quickly altering world.

-And that’s the reason the Academy has taken daring steps to ascertain Australia’s Global Talent Attraction Program, recognising that we’re in a world race for STEM expertise, so pressing that it can’t await evaluations.
+And that’s the reason the Academy has taken daring steps to determine Australia’s Global Talent Attraction Program, recognising that we’re in a worldwide race for STEM expertise, so pressing that it can not watch for critiques.

-We can’t make good on our important minerals guarantees when the quantity of geologists we appeal to, practice and retain is in freefall.
+We can not make good on our crucial minerals guarantees when the quantity of geologists we appeal to, practice and retain is in freefall.

 Nor can we depend on importing expertise when the International Union of Geological Sciences says different nations are experiencing related declines.

-We can’t absolutely undertake and exploit AI capabilities when just one in 4 12 months 12 college students is finding out maths.
+We can’t absolutely undertake and exploit AI capabilities when just one in 4 yr 12 college students is learning maths.

-What we select for science at the moment, will form our future.
+What we select for science at present, will form our future.

-The time to get critical about recasting Australia’s science and technology belongings was 35 years in the past, as Ralph Slatyer understood.
+The time to get severe about recasting Australia’s science and technology property was 35 years in the past, as Ralph Slatyer understood.

 Thankfully, I’m an optimist like Ralph Slatyer.

-I consider we are able to get there – if we have now the braveness to behave.
+I imagine we will get there – if we now have the braveness to behave.

 We have a selection.